Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential: Introduction

 \section{Introduction}

 The chiral symmetry of quantum chromodynamics (QCD) is spontaneously broken in the vacuum.
 First-principle lattice QCD calculations have conclusively shown that the approximate chiral symmetry with physical values of quark masses gets nearly restored at a pseudo-critical temperature \(\tpc=156.5 \pm 1.5\)~MeV~\cite{Bazavov:2018mes} via a smooth crossover~\cite{Bhattacharya:2014ara, Bazavov:2011nk}.
-Lattice QCD calculations have also shown that similar chiral symmetry restoring crossover takes place at high temperature and for small-to-moderate values of \(\mb\); the dependence of \(\tpc(\mb)\) has been computed~\cite{Bazavov:2018mes}.
-It has been conjectured that at some sufficiently large values of \(\mb\) the chiral restoration in QCD takes place through a first order transition; the point in the \(T-\mb\) phase diagram at which the chiral crossover line turns into a first order phase transition line is known as the QCD critical point (for a review, see Ref.~\cite{Fukushima:2010bq}).
+Lattice QCD calculations have also shown that similar chiral symmetry restoring crossover takes place at small-to-moderate values of \(\mb\); the dependence of \(\tpc(\mb)\) has been computed~\cite{Bazavov:2018mes}.
+It has been {\it conjectured} that at some sufficiently large values of \(\mb\) the chiral restoration in QCD takes place through a first order transition; the point in the \(T-\mb\) phase diagram at which the chiral crossover line turns into a first order phase transition line is known as the QCD critical end point (CEP), for a review, see Ref.~\cite{Fukushima:2010bq}.

 While experimental searches to locate this conjectured QCD critical point are on-going at RHIC and SPS, presently, first-principle lattice QCD calculations only provide very limited guidance on the existence and location of the QCD critical point in the \(T-\mb\) phase diagram, because a direct lattice QCD calculation at \(\mb\ne0\) is hindered by the fermion sign problem.
 The present lattice calculations providing information on the QCD thermodynamics --- either by carrying out Taylor expansions around \(\mb=0\)~\cite{Bazavov:2017dus} or through analytic continuation from purely imaginary values of \(\mb\)~\cite{Bonati:2015bha, Bellwied:2015rza, Borsanyi:2018grb} --- crucially rely on the assumption that the QCD partition function is an analytic function of complex \(\mb\) within a radius of convergence.
-To what extent these lattice QCD results are trustworthy, and how far in \(\mb\) these methods might be extended can be answered only if we have reliable knowledge of the radius of convergence of the QCD partition around \(\mb=0\) in the complex \(\mb\) plane.
-In this work we will provide an estimate for location of the singularity, nearest to \(\mb=0\) and for \(T \sim \tpc\), of the QCD partition function in the complex \(\mb\) plane, based on the expected universal behavior of the partition function with massless up and down quarks.
+To what extent these lattice QCD results are trustworthy, and how far in \(\mb\) these methods might be extended can be answered only if we have reliable knowledge of the radius of convergence of the QCD partition function around \(\mb=0\).